Robinterra/raspberry-pi-gpio/README.md

 # C# Raspberry Pi GPIO

-This is a small project to use Raspberry Pi Gpio in C# Application
+This is a small project to use Raspberry Pi Gpio in C# Application.

 ## Getting Started